3DBAG/3dbag-pipeline/README.md

 - Python 3.11
 - Docker

-### Requirements for running the slow and integration tests and for production:
+### Requirements for running the slow and integration tests and for production

 - [Tyler](https://github.com/3DGI/tyler)
 - [Geoflow-roofer](https://github.com/3DBAG/geoflow-roofer)
 - [LAStools](https://github.com/LAStools/LAStools)

-Optional:
 - [gdal](https://github.com/OSGeo/gdal)
 - [pdal](https://github.com/PDAL/PDAL)

+The `build-tools.sh` can help you to build the required tools.
+Note that it can take a couple of hours to build everything.
+Requirements for building the tools:

+- C and C++ compilers (min.
+GCC 13 or Clang 18)
+- CMake
+- Rust toolchain
+- Git
+- wget
+- libgeos
+- sqlite3
+- libtiff

 ### Environment variables
 First you need to set up the following environment variables in a `.env` file in root of this repository.
 The `.env` file is required for running the commands in the makefile.
 For just running the fast tests, the following variables are necessary and no modification is needed (the tests will run in a docker-based database):